rhdtownsend/msg/docs/source/appendices/grid-tools/specint_to_specint.rst

 ~~~~~~~~~~~~~~~~~~

 The :command:`specint_to_specint` tool subsets and/or rebins data in
-an existing :fileref:`specint` file It accepts the
+an existing :f-schema:`specint` file It accepts the
 following command-line arguments:

 .. program:: specint_to_specint

 .. option:: <specint_file_name_in>

-   Name of input :fileref:`specint` file.
+   Name of input :f-schema:`specint` file.

 .. option:: <specint_file_name_out>

-   Name of output :fileref:`specint` file.
+   Name of output :f-schema:`specint` file.

 .. option:: lam_min=<value> (optional)